Lives in the Shadow with J. Krishnamurti: About the work

-Radha Rajagopal Sloss covers aspects of these relationships in some detail, but the book is best known for its descriptions of facets of Krishnamurti's private life, especially his long-term extramarital affair with the author's mother.
+Radha Rajagopal Sloss covers aspects of these relationships in some detail, but the book is best known for describing facets of Krishnamurti's private life, especially his long-term extramarital affair with the author's mother.
 Additionally, the book contains statements about Krishnamurti's character (and certain of his actions) that have generated controversy.

 Author statement

 Rajagopal Sloss stated the following regarding the work: